Blog: Preparing For After CollegeBlog: Preparing For After College

-According to the Bureau of Labor Statistics, the unemployment rate decreased from 7.3 percent to 7.0 percent in Nov.
+Bureau of Labor Statistics, the unemployment rate decreased from 7.3 percent to 7.0 percent in Nov.
 Keep in mind, these rates are for the national level.
 Unemployment rates differ from state-to-state.

 For instance, Florida, the state I reside in, has an unemployment rate of 6.4 percent as of Nov.
 2013.
 Even though the unemployment rate, whether national or state-wide, has moved down a few percentages, this doesn’t necessarily mean the job market has improved drastically.

 Mother Jones has recently reported on the major unemployment rate that is plaguing the nation.
 Nation-wide there are 40 percent of Americans who are unemployed and searching for work.
 Because Congress did not extend benefits, 1.3 million people won’t be receiving their unemployment checks.

 With the state of joblessness still high, college students who are preparing to graduate within a few months will be facing a tumultuous job market.
 40 percent of recent college graduates are unemployed.